ninbura/windows/readme.md

 ### troubleshooting failed windows activation

-- verify that the activation key you entered matches the one you purchased/obtained earlier
+- Verify that the product key you entered matches the one you purchased/obtained earlier.
-- if key matches but windows still failed to activate you may need to activate by phone
+- If the product keys match but Windows still failed to activate you may need to activate by phone.
-  - there should be a button to do this via the `system > activation` screen
+  - There should be a button to do this via the `system > activation` screen.
-  - follow on-screen instructions
+  - Follow on-screen instructions.
-  - involves calling a number and answering prompts by voice and dial pad
+  - Involves calling a number and answering prompts by voice and or your dial pad.
-  - I typically start spamming "represnetative" by voice to try to get to someone as soon as possible.
-But I believe you can only do this after stating that you're having trouble with activating windows.
-- I've never had phone activiation fail, but if it did somehow you may have purchased a key that's already been used and will need to get a new one.
+- I've never had phone activiation fail, but if it did somehow, you may have purchased a key that's already been used and will need to get a new one.

 ### troubleshooting high temperatures